Padtberg/Padtberg/README.md

-- 👋 Hi, I’m @Padtberg aka.
-Jakob
+- 👋 Hi, I’m @Padtberg
 - 👀 I’m interested in Video editing and Coding
 - 🌱 I’m currently learning to code Swift, Java and C#